la2050/archive/_organizations/art-share-l-a.md

-   In the mid-2000â€™s, the facilities thrived as a center for at-risk youthâ€”servings over 300 students per year.
+   In the mid-2000’s, the facilities thrived as a center for at-risk youth—servings over 300 students per year.
 During this time frame, Art Share L.A. created its FACT program (Families and Communities Together).
-This program, created in collaboration with Stevenson Middle School in Boyle Heights and the LA County Probation Department, has helped families in crises for 8 yearsâ€”pairing trained social workers with families in creative and expressive environments to explore conscious and constructive problem-solving skills.
+This program, created in collaboration with Stevenson Middle School in Boyle Heights and the LA County Probation Department, has helped families in crises for 8 years—pairing trained social workers with families in creative and expressive environments to explore conscious and constructive problem-solving skills.